fastlane/fastlane/README.md

 It will show you the ```mobileprovision``` files like this:
 ![assets/QuickLookScreenshot.png](assets/QuickLookScreenshot.png)

+## App Identifier couldn't be found

+If you also want to create a new App Identifier on the Apple Developer Portal, check out [produce](https://github.com/fastlane/produce), which does exactly that.

 # Need help?
 - If there is a technical problem with ```sigh```, submit an issue.